dylansouthwick/dnd-project/README.md

 # dnd-project

-This project is ment to be a Dungeons and Dragons character creation too
+This project is ment to be a Dungeons and Dragons character creation tool

 FRONTEND - React.js